 When the knuckle fires open you will hear the buzzing of the coil energizing and the sound of the air lines coming apart.
-It can best be described as a CHA-CHUSHHH sound.
-The coupler doesn't have to be fired in NEUTRAL.
-Once the coupler is armed it can be fired in Forward, Neutral or Reverse.
-However, you may find that the coupler doesn't open when firing the coupler at high speeds.
+It can best be described as a find that the coupler doesn't open when firing the coupler at high speeds.
 Reduce the voltage setting on your transformer if this occurs and run your engine at a slower speed before firing the coupler.
-If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 3.
+If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 11.